Icinga/icinga2/INSTALL.md

 * cmake >= 2.6
 * GNU make (make)
 * C++ compiler which supports C++11 (gcc-c++ >= 4.7 on RHEL/SUSE, build-essential on Debian, alternatively clang++)
+ * RedHat Developer Tools on RHEL5/6 (details on building below)
 * pkg-config
 * OpenSSL library and header files >= 0.9.8 (openssl-devel on RHEL, libopenssl1-devel on SLES11,
 libopenssl-devel on SLES12, libssl-dev on Debian)